 Real-time spyware protection alerts you when spyware and other potentially unwanted software attempts to install itself or run on your computer.
 Depending on the alert level, you can choose one of these actions to apply to the software:

 Quarantine.
-Moves the software to another location on your computer, and then prevents it from running until you choose to restore it or remove it from your computer.
+When Windows Defender quarantines software, it moves it to another location on your computer, and then prevents the software from running until you choose to restore it or remove it from your computer.

 Remove.
 Permanently deletes the software from your computer.

 Always Allow.
 Adds the software to the Windows Defender allowed list and allows it to run on your computer.
 Windows Defender will stop alerting you to risks that the software might pose to your privacy or your computer.
 Add software to the allowed list only if you trust the software and the software publisher.

 You are also alerted if software attempts to change important Windows settings.
 Because the software is already running on your computer, you can choose one of these actions: